The production of electricity and coal

 Energy prices for industries (source: AEEG)

-Coal confirmed its leadership as leading fuel for electricity generation also in 2018, accounting for 40% of overall production, followed at a great distance by nuclear and gas: in particular, demand for coal is shifting towards South-East Asia, where emerging economies are in need of a safe and competitive energy source that they have found in coal, as the fuel of choice for economic and industrial development.
+Coal confirmed its global leadership as leading fuel for electricity generation also in 2020, accounting for 38% of overall production: in particular, demand for coal is shifting towards South-East Asia, where emerging economies are in need of a safe and competitive energy source that they have found in coal, as the fuel of choice for economic and industrial development.

-While Europe generates electricity mainly from coal (20%) and from nuclear (26%), cutting the costs of electricity bills by an average 50%, Italy is lagging behind being the only Country in the world without nuclear power and with the lowest share of coal use (10%).
-(Image 1)
+While Europe in 2020 generates electricity mainly from coal (13.3%) and nuclear (24.2%), cutting the costs of electricity bills by an average 30%, Italy is lagging behind being the only Country in the world without nuclear power and with the lowest share of coal use (8%).
+(Immagine 1)

 Furthermore, natural gas reserves are located in a few countries, politically unstable, such as Algeria and Russia.
 World reserves of coal are geographically distributed in more than 100 countries and its reserves are placed in very different areas also from the point of view of national political stability.
 Several studies show that security of supply from coal reserves is 2 times better than from natural gas and 3.5 times better than from oil.
 Coal can guarantee supply for about 160.
 (Image 5)